(Photo updated July 2015)

 To prepare the salad, place the chopped apple and celery in the bowl with the chicken.
 Mix until combined.
 Stir in a 1/4 cup mayo.
 If the salad doesn't look moist enough and everything isn't well coated, then add the rest of the mayo.
 Season with the salt and pepper, or to taste.
 Refrigerate immediately or serve.

-Source: Lily's Café Cookbook Revised Edition by Kyra Alex
+Source: Adapted from Lily's Café Cookbook Revised Edition by Kyra Alex